 Via American Museum of Natural History

 Exactly what the earliest mass produced external frame backpack was remains unclear.
+This frame below is from 1920, but does not include a pack.

 But the first external frame backpack was probably patented by Colonel Henry C. Merriam in 1886.
 His invention provided soldiers with a light steel frame and hardwood sticks structure which transferred the weight of the pack to a belt above the buttocks.
 The frame reduced the pressure from the traditional crossed shoulder straps which typically caused pain to the chest on marches.
 The hardwood sticks then doubled up as a pole for a shelter tent.